thomasWeise/ustcSlides/README.md

 3. in order to produce a pdf of your slides, under Linux run
   1. `./scripts/latex.sh slides evince` if you are using `eps` figures
   2. `./scripts/pdflatex.sh slides evince` if you are using `pdf` figures
-  3. `./scripts/xelatex.sh slides evince` if you have Chinese text
+  3. `./scripts/xelatex.sh slides evince` if you have Chinese text (also: produces smaller output than `pdflatex`)
+  4. `./scripts/lualatex.sh slides evince` if the above commands fail (LuaLaTeX is slightly better in dealing with memory allocation and stuff)

 ## 2. Available Commands